ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 I tried adding the `Build.BuildNumber` variable as the postfix for the environment name to make it unique but it didn't work.
 The environment name that you use in deployment jobs (which we'll use in the second stage) needs to be available during pipeline intialization.
 And runtime variables like `Build.BuildNumber` can't be used during this time.
 So I settled for the `Build.SourceVersion` variable which contains the latest Git commit ID.

 > If you want to know which variables are available during pipeline initialization.
 Go to the [Use predefined variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml) page.
-Every variable with a Yes in the 'Available in templates?' column can be used this way.
+Every variable with a Yes in the 'Available in templates?' column is available during pipeline initialization.

 The `adminPassword` is used for the Administrator password of the virtual machine we'll create.
 The `token` variable should be set with the value of the token you created in the prerequisites.
-For demo purposes I hardcoded these in the example but you should ofcourse add these as secret variables to your pipeline or use some kind of secrets store.
+For demo purposes I hardcoded these in the example but you should ofcourse add these as secret variables to your pipeline or use a secrets store.

 ### Provision Azure virtual machine in environment

-The first stage in the pipeline will provision the Azure virtual machine and register the VM in the environment.
+The first stage in the pipeline will provision the Azure virtual machine and register the virtual machine in the environment.
 The start of this stage looks as follows:

 ```yaml
 stages: